microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 ![Table Variable Estimates Slow Plan](./graphics/table_variable_estimate_slow_plan.png)

-**Step 4: Observe plan and stats for the faster plan using table variable deferred compilation**
+**STEP 4: Observe plan and stats for the faster plan using table variable deferred compilation**

 Repeat the same process for the lower dot which represents the query plan that is faster using dbcompat of 150.